zanex78/Learning-Cs-3/README.md

 # Learning3 C#
-This is the third repository of me learning the basics of C#.
+This is the second repository of me learning the basics of C#.
 Im currently learning from a (in my oppinion) very good youtube tutorial series.
 This series of learning C# will have 7 repositories since there are only 7 Episodes.
 In every new repository of mine there will be the youtube link of the current used repository.